 Just northwest of Boise between the Boise River and the foothills, Eagle is the higher-priced community in the Treasure Valley.

 Eagle had 74 existing homes sold in Oct (Med $441,950 Avg $458,233 Range $135,000 - 1,185,000 Avg days on market 47)

 The number of buyers in the higher price ranges is naturally lower, so the lines in my chart have not crossed for Eagle, but they are closer together than ever.

-Star Idaho is a rising star in the Treasure Valley.
-Many people relocating to Idaho are choosing this quaint little town for it's lower prices (compared to Eagle), relatively short commute and a great name.
+Star Idaho is a rising star in the Treasure Valley with river valley/rolling hills topography.
+Many people (especially retirees) relocating to Idaho are choosing this still-quaint little town for it's lower prices (compared to Eagle), relatively short commute and a great name.

-Pending homes are way up in Star this year as new construction is strong here!
+Pending homes outnumber actives again in Star as new construction is strong here!
 The number of homes on the market in Star is certainly on the low end of the scale for the last decade.

 As a result of the strong demand in Star, housing supply is extremely low here and prices should continue to climb.

 Kuna has the lowest home prices in Ada County, making it popular for first-time buyers and investors.
 Located just 10 miles south of Meridian, Kuna has a cute little down town and many starter level homes.
 Many people are choosing Kuna over longer commute times in Canyon county.

 Kuna had 34 existing home sales in Oct (Med $197,950 Avg $207,814 Range $150,000 - 469,500 Avg days on market 22)

 Looks like a buying opportunity in Kuna as pendings have dropped off and Listings have jumped recently.
 For buyers- more choices is good.
 With only a 1.5-month supply of homes for sale, ook for home prices in Kuna to continue climbing in the spring.